23 Old-Fashioned Midwestern Foods To Eat Tonight

 The versatile Midwestern Jell-O salad can be sweet or savory.
 Variations of this dish are often served in potluck dinner lines, jiggling in majestic, vibrantly-colored glory and studded with fruit, marshmallows, whipped cream, nuts, tuna, or vegetables.

 Gelatin has many surprising health benefits, like helping joint and bone health, strengthening hair and nails, and improving brain function, which may explain the love of the Jell-O Salad in the area.

-Detroit was the booming epicenter of the American car industry in the mid-1950s but suffered through the depressed economy in the latter part of the 20th century.
-The invention of this style of pizza is said to be at the hands of Gus Guerra, who used an automotive part carrying pans to bake his mother's Sicilian-style pizza.
+Detroit was the booming epicenter of the American car industry in the mid-1950s but suffered through a depressed economy in the latter part of the 20th century.
+The invention of this style of pizza is said to be at the hands of Gus Guerra, who refashioned steel pans usually used to carry automotive parts into baking dishes to cook his mother-in-law's Sicilian-style pizza.
 The pie was topped with Wisconsin cheese with two "racing stripes" of marinara added after baking, creating a crispy-edged, deep-dish delight.
 You can find the original at Buddy's Pizza in numerous locations across Detroit.

 Sitting down to a plate of slinger for breakfast either indicates a big appetite or a need to recover from a night out.
 If the pile of hash browns, over-easy eggs, and sausage patties isn't enough to fuel your day, slinger adds a serving of chili, topped with American cheese and raw onion.
 You can find versions that are classic greasy spoon or more upscale all around St. Louis, all served with a side of toast.